UbiquityRobotics/learn/doing_more/GPIO_lines.md

 Pin 3 of those jacks is 3.3 volts if you need that for your sensors.
 Do not short this to ground!
-Pin 2 of P704 and P705 goes directly to Raspberry PI GPIO so do NOT connect to 5V because it is for 3.3Volt maximum input.
+Pin 2 of P704 and P705 goes directly to Raspberry PI GPIO so do NOT connect to 5V because it is for 3.3 volt maximum input.

-### GPIO Lines Used For Sonar Board
+## GPIO Lines Used For The Sonar Board

-There are many other GPIO lines used for the sensor board shown the table below:
+There are many other GPIO lines used for the sensor board.
+If the sensor board is not in use you may ensure the configuration is not trying to use the Sonar board and then the GPIO lines would be available for your own use.
+To use the lines you must disable the sensors.
+As root you will need to edit robot.yaml file.

+`sudo nano /etc/ubiquity/robot.yaml`

+In the robot.yaml file be sure the sonars: line is set to  None as below and if you see something other than None you need to comment out that line as shown using pound sign.
+Just to be clear:  IF you set sonars: to None the sonar board will not be used although the leds and buttons explained earlier in this page may still be of value to you.

+\# Robot Configuration
+sonars: None
+\# sonars: 'pi_sonar_v1'

+The Sonar Board uses many GPIO lines that are shown the table below:

 | GPIO  | Pin | Comment |
 | ---------- | ------------- | ------ |